-- 1. Hook the ammeter up across the terminals to the bonded structures first.

 - 2. Disconnect the metallic connection between the structures.

-- 3. Take the current reading.
+- Take the current reading.

 - 4. Connect the structures.

 - 5. Disconnect the ammeter.

 Test Facilities

 Interference test facilities should be installed and maintained at underground metallic crossing.

 If a condition exists at a site such that a test facility cannot be maintained, tests may be performed by taking shunted readings.